Thomas Massie's reelection fate could be decided in a Kentucky court today

 This article will be updated as more information becomes available Friday afternoon.

-This article originally appeared on Cincinnati Enquirer: Will Kentucky U.S. Rep. Thomas Massie get kicked off ballot today?
+This article originally appeared on Louisville Courier Journal: Will Kentucky U.S. Rep. Thomas Massie get kicked off ballot today?